Velocidex/velociraptor-docs/dev/image-guidelines.md

 [library.excalidrawlib](library.excalidrawlib)

-If you find or create objects that you think will be useful in future drawings then please add them to this library, save the changes and commit the updated version back to the repo.
+If you find or create objects that you think will be useful in future drawings then please add them to this library, save the changes and commit the updated version back to the `velociraptor-docs` repo.

 ![](image-guidelines/library.png)